Colorful-Team-Org/qr-code-contentful-app/README.md

 #### `npm run upload`

-Uploads the build folder to contentful and creates a bundle that is automatically activated.
+Uploads the build folder to Contentful and creates a bundle that is automatically activated.
 The command guides you through the deployment process and asks for all required arguments.
 Read [here](https://www.contentful.com/developers/docs/extensibility/app-framework/create-contentful-app/#deploy-with-contentful) for more information about the deployment process.

 #### `npm run upload-ci`

-Similar to `npm run upload` it will upload your app to contentful and activate it.
+Similar to `npm run upload` it will upload your app to Contentful and activate it.
 The only difference is
 that with this command all required arguments are read from the environment variables, for example when you add the upload command to your CI pipeline.